acmerobotics/road-runner/README.md

 ### Paths

 While one-dimensional profiles are useful for mechanisms with one degree of freedom (for example, elevators, arms, and turrets), they aren't super useful by themselves for drive movement.
-To take full advantage of your drivetrain's capabilities, you must also define a 2D path for it to follow.
+To take full advantage of your drive's capabilities, you must also define a 2D path for it to follow.

 For now, lines and quintic splines are the two built-in path constructs.
 However, any sufficiently continuous parametric curve can work.
 Here's the syntax for creating a line: